-Section 38-207.
-Provider's Proposed Plans.
+7. Provider's Proposed Plans.
 Director's Review.

-- (a) No Provider shall begin any work, nor dig within any ROW, nor make any cuts, nor occupy any City ROW unless the Director has accepted in writing the Provider's construction plans which shall comply with adopted City specifications and standards or standards that are mutually agreed upon by both the provider and City.
-The specifications and standards of the providers may be found to comply with "adopted City specifications and standards" if substantially equivalent to City standards and if use of the Provider's standards are approved in writing by the Director or pursuant to written agreements between such other Provider and the Director. - (b) At the time of application for a construction permit, a Provider shall deliver three (3) sets of its proposed construction plans for use or digging in any

-ROW to the Director for the use of the City.
+- (a) No Provider shall begin any work, nor dig within any ROW, nor make any cuts, nor occupy any City ROW unless the Director has accepted in writing the Provider's construction plans which shall comply with adopted City specifications and standards.
+The specifications and standards of the providers may be found to comply with "adopted City specifications and standards" if substantially equivalent to City standards and if use of the Provider's standards are approved in writing by the Director or pursuant to written agreements between such other Provider and the Director. - (b) At the time of application for a construction permit, a Provider shall deliver three (3) sets of its proposed construction plans for use or digging in any ROW to the Director for the use of the City.
 Among other benefits such overall plans allow the City to coordinate its work with that of the Provider and other Providers.
 If the City's workload demands, or if the plans are complex, and if the Provider has not attended and provided the necessary notice and information at the most recent City planning meeting, then the Director may extend the review by giving notice to the Provider of an extended review period not to exceed a total of 60 business days.
-The scale of such plans shall be not less than one inch (1") equal to forty feet (40').

-- (c) If the plans are complete and adequate, the Director will be deemed to have accepted the plans unless the Director rejects or requests amendments to the plans within ten (10) City business days by giving notice thereof to the Provider. - (d) If the plans are incomplete and/or inadequate, then the Provider shall make such changes as the Director requires, consistent with this Ordinance and the City's other standards and requirements. - (e) To reject or amend the Provider's plans, the Director shall give notice thereof by sending an email, or facsimile, or by mailing a notice to the Provider.
-Such notice by the Director is effective upon the earlier of sending the email, facsimile or mailing the notice first class via the U.S. Postal Service, postage prepaid. - (f) If the Director rejects or amends the proposed plans, in whole or in part, the Provider shall not thereafter do any work in the ROW until the Provider submits plans that the Director does not reject or amend; however, the Director may approve a portion of the plans, and thereafter the Provider may perform a portion of the proposed work in the locations or at such times as the Director directs.
+The scale of such plans shall be not less than one inch (1") equal to forty feet (40'). - (c) If the plans are complete and adequate, the Director will be deemed to have accepted the plans unless the Director rejects or amends the plans within ten (10) City business days by giving notice thereof to the Provider. - (d) If the plans are incomplete and/or inadequate, then the Provider shall make such changes as the Director requires, consistent with this Ordinance and the City's other standards and requirements. - (e) To reject or amend the Provider's plans, the Director shall give notice thereof by sending an email, or facsimile, or by mailing a notice to the Provider's listed address, facsimile number or email address.
+Such notice by the Director is effective upon the earlier of sending the email, facsimile or mailing the notice first class via the U.S. Postal Service, postage pre-paid. - (f) If the Director rejects or amends the proposed plans, in whole or in part, the Provider shall not thereafter do any work in the ROW until the Provider submits plans that the Director does not reject or amend; however, the Director may approve a portion of the plans, and thereafter the Provider may perform a portion of the proposed work in the locations or at such times as the Director directs. - 8.
+City Planning Meetings.
+At least once per calendar year and up to four times per calendar year, the City shall give notice to each Provider, who so requests, of a City sponsored and coordinated meeting among the City and Providers ("City planning meeting(s)").
+At the City planning meeting, each Provider that provides the City with copies of proposed projects, scope of work and estimated schedules for the subsequent twelve (12) months, and for future years as available, shall not be required to provide the information, and at the times, required by §§ 6(b), 6(c).